ANALYSIS-U.S. Senate Democrats' bill will make mark on climate, healthcare costs | Headlines

 That is more than the carried interest provision had been forecast to raise.
 A report by the Congressional Budget Office released prior to that last change estimated the measure would reduce the federal deficit by a net $101.5 billion over the next decade.

-The $430 billion climate change, healthcare and tax bill due to pass the U.S. Congress on Friday aims to help reduce the carbon emissions that drive climate change and lower medical costs for older Americans.
-President Joe Biden's Democrats hope the bill, once passed by both houses of Congress, will boost their chances in the Nov.
+The $430 billion climate change, healthcare and tax bill that passed the U.S. Congress on Friday aims to help reduce the carbon emissions that drive climate change and lower medical costs for older Americans.
+President Joe Biden's Democrats hope the bill, now passed by both houses of Congress, will boost their chances in the Nov.
 8 midterm elections, when Republicans are favored to recapture the majority in at least one chamber of Congress.

 The package, called the Inflation Reduction Act, is a dramatically scaled-back version of a prior bill backed by Biden that was blocked by maverick Senate Democrats Joe Manchin and Kyrsten Sinema as too expensive.
-Once passed by the House of Representatives on Friday, the bill will go to Biden, having already passed the Senate.
-The president signs the bill into law.
+The bill will go to Biden to be signed into law.

 “Today is really a glorious day for us.
 We send to the president’s desk a monumental bill that will be truly for the people,” House Speaker Nancy Pelosi, the chamber’s top Democrat, told reporters on Friday ahead of the vote.
 Republicans blasted the bill as a spending "wish list" that they argued would hurt an economy weighed down by inflation, saying it would kill jobs, raise energy costs and undermine growth at a time when the economy is facing a potential recession.